mikecornflake/uBee512Launcher/README.md

 + Contents of DSK listed using either original **CPMtools** or patched **CPMTools** (allows for Microbee specific formats)
 + Parses ubee512rc to build up System Definitions, uses these in Main Form & Definitions Explorer
 + I know there looks like a lot of Definitions in ubee512rc sample.
 Err, I'm currently filtering out about half - the ones I haven't researched

+## Validation Rules
++ Results of Validation checks currently only visible in Definitions Explorer
++ Current checks include:
++ uBee512rc Definition checks:
+  + For disks assigned to A, B or C:
+    + If absolute filename, does disk exist?
+(Error flag if not)
+	+ If relative filename:
+	  + does disk exist in ubee512 working directory "disks" subfolder? (no flag if it does)
+	  + If not: Does entry exist in "disks.alias"? (info flag if it does)
+	    + Is "disks.alias" entry valid? (checks both absolute and relative file paths).
+(Flag escalated to Error if not)
+  + For --sram-file, --ide-a0, --tapei, --tapeo entries: Does file exist? (checks absolute and correct subfolder) (Error Flag if not)

 # TODO